wirekang/kysely-playground/README.md

 # [Kysely Playground](https://wirekang.github.io/kysely-playground)

+Playground for [Kysely](https://github.com/koskimas/kysely).
+You can test how kysely builds sql query, with full-typescript supports, in a various version.

 ## Guide

 There are some pre-defined global variables/types.
-You can not import another variable or type for now(If you do, type hinting will break).
+You can not import another variable or type for now.
 If you want another type or variables to include, please issue it.

 * ```interface DB{}```